 The Longfellow variant may have been a nickname, but this variant was almost always found in Yorkshire.
 Indeed, the American poet Henry Wadsworth Longfellow's family claims descent from the Yorkshire branch.
 Early Yorkshire rolls revealed Peter Langfellay during the Corpus Christi Guild and Elizabeth Longfellow during the Deposition from York Castle.
 Margery Langfellow was listed in the Corpus Christi Guild in 1491.

-Another 159 words (11 lines of text) covering the years 1807, 1882, 1689, 1797 and 1797 are included under the topic Early langmellowe History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Langmellowe research.
+Another 80 words (6 lines of text) covering the years 1807, 1882, 1689, 1797 and 1797 are included under the topic Early Langmellowe History in all our PDF Extended History products and printed products wherever possible.

-spelling variations are common among many Anglo-Norman names.
-The shape of the English language was frequently changed with the introduction of elements of Norman French, Latin, and other European languages; even the spelling of literate people's names were subsequently modified. langmellowe has been recorded under many different variations, including Longfellow, Longuville, Longville, Longfield and others.
+The English language only became standardized in the last few centuries.
+For that reason, spelling variations are common among many Anglo-Norman names.
+The shape of the English language was frequently changed with the introduction of elements of Norman French, Latin, and other European languages; even the spelling of literate people's names were subsequently modified.
+Langmellowe has been recorded under many different variations, including Longfellow, Longuville, Longville, Longfield and others.

 Early Notables of the Langmellowe family (pre 1700)